rubenscpneto/prime-flix/README.md

 Rubflix React Project

 An app that uses the https://www.themoviedb.org/ API.
-In this app, you can select the latest movies as your favorites and get all the detais about, you can even watch the trailer!
+In this app, you can select the latest movies as your favorites and get all the details about it, you can even watch the trailer!